syma-afsha/Simplified_Object_Detection/README.md

 Experiment with different layers and hyperparameters, incorporating regularization techniques.
 Define an optimizer, loss function, and number of epochs for training.
 Optimize both classification and bounding box regression losses.
-Choose at least 3 evaluation metrics for your model (e.g., Precision, Recall, F-1, mAP).
+Choose  3 evaluation metrics for your model (Precision, Recall, mAP).
 Visualize performance metrics and model predictions.

 Step 3: Existing Model Comparison: